Dual Diagnosis Treatment Goldsboro, NC

 Harvest House - 21.9 miles from Goldsboro, NC

-Harvest House is a dual diagnosis treatment center in Dunn, North Carolina that provides treatment for mental health and substance abuse disorders that include depression as well as binge eating.
+Harvest House is a dual-diagnosis treatment center in Dunn, NC that provides treatment services for alcohol or drug addiction and mental health disorders that include obsessive compulsive disorder as well as paranoid personality disorder.

 Address: 1480 Maple Grove Church Road, Dunn, NC 28334 in Harnett County